User Security Authentication: A Complete Guide

 This technology is essential for adding extra security that can distinguish between a live person and a presentation attack using a photo or deepfake.
 Building these capabilities requires significant development effort and ongoing maintenance to keep up with new threats.
 Using these frameworks effectively means your team needs to be skilled in creating and managing complex machine learning pipelines.

-Plan for Data Retention and the Future
+Planning for Data Retention and Future Updates

 Handling biometric data comes with serious responsibility.
 Storing facial scans can create significant legal risks related to privacy laws like GDPR and CCPA, which impose strict rules on how personal data is collected, stored, and managed.
 Before you write a single line of code, you need a clear data retention policy that outlines what data you collect, why you need it, and how long you will keep it.